 Its clean interface and user-friendly design make it easy to capture tasks quickly, set deadlines, and track progress.

-Todoist simplifies task management, offering features like recurring tasks, natural language input, priority levels, and collaborative project sharing.
+Todoist has been around since 2007, giving it over a decade of refinement.
+It simplifies task management with features like recurring tasks, natural language input for due dates, priority levels, and collaborative project sharing.

 While it may not offer the same level of customization as some other platforms like Notion, its simplicity and reliability make it an excellent choice for those seeking a straightforward and efficient way to manage their to-dos.